sebastiangreger/kirby3-commentions/README.md

 ![form](.github/form.png)

-By adding the optional attribute array `$attrs` to the `commentions()` helper, the rendering and behaviour of the frontend code can be adjusted:
+By adding the optional attribute array `$attrs`, the rendering and behaviour of the frontend forms can be adjusted:

 | Attribute | Type | Default | Description |
 |-----------|------|---------|-------------|